Rob-Amandi/my-new-project/README.md

 ## Acknowledgments

-* list here the sources of inspiration
-* do not use code, images, data etc. from others without permission
 * when you have permission to use other people's materials, always mention the original creator and the open source / Creative Commons licence they've used
   <br>For example: [Sleeping Cat on Her Back by Umberto Salvagnin](https://commons.wikimedia.org/wiki/File:Sleeping_cat_on_her_back.jpg#filelinks) / [CC BY 2.0](https://creativecommons.org/licenses/by/2.0)
 * etc